mfelleisen/Fish/Common/README.md

 ### The APIs

 - `player-interface` describes how the service side interacts with players
-- `game-tree` a data representation for both checking the legality of turns and planning them
+- `rules` a data representation for both checking the legality of turns and planning them
 - `game-state` a data representation of game states: board, orderig of players, knowledge about players
 - `internal-player` a representation of the knowledge about the players currently in the game
 - `board` a representation of the game board